syncfusion-content/windowsforms-docs/WindowsForms/TrackBarEx/TrackBarEx.md

 <tr>
 <td>
 ShowButton</td><td>
-Specifies whether to show the Increase and Decrease buttons.</td></tr>
+Gets or sets a value indicating whether to show the Increase and Decrease buttons.</td></tr>
 <tr>
 <td>
 ButtonColor</td><td>
-Sets the color for the buttons and the slider.</td></tr>
+Gets or sets the color for the Increase and Decrease buttons.</td></tr>
 <tr>
 <td>
 HighlightedButtonColor</td><td>
-Sets the color for the buttons and the slider, when they are highlighted.</td></tr>
+Gets or sets the color for the buttons, when they are highlighted.</td></tr>
 <tr>
 <td>
 PushedButtonEndColor</td><td>
-Sets the color of the buttons and the slider, when they are pushed.</td></tr>
+Gets or sets the color of the buttons, when they are pushed.</td></tr>
 </table>